CraicOverflow89/Krash/readme.md

  - write tests to check equality comparison of `KrashValueObject` instances
  - ability to _include_ other scripts
  - exceptions in the expression classes (eg: extending a final class) are not strictly runtime
     - should create a new exception type (they're not syntax issues or runtime issues)

 ### Issues

- - shell indentation doesn't support multiple indents
-    - for example when trying to define function body inside class body
+ - old style `fun name() {}` syntax not working outside of class
  - nested updates of arrays/maps are not working
     - setting value `ref[index][index] = value`
     - incrementing value `ref[index][index] ++`